ScarAlcatraz/dairy-farm-template/README.md

-# Dairy Farm Website Template
+# Dairy Start Up Website Template

 ![App Screenshot](images/dairy-farm-website-template-1.png) <!-- Add a GIF or screenshot of your app here -->